‘General Hospital’ Spoilers: Julian And Ava Convicted, Maxie To Surprise Nathan At Nurses’ Ball?

-General Hospital spoilers revealed that Julian and Ava will be convicted of their crimes and Maxie will return to surprise Nathan at the Nurses’ Ball.
+General Hospital spoilers revealed that Julian and Ava will be convicted of their crimes, and Maxie will return to surprise Nathan at the Nurses’ Ball.

 Julian and Ava will be caught.